 It is not advisable for the veteran to pay for repairs out of his or her own pocket prior to closing.
 Say, for instance, you pay $5000 in repairs, and then your loan is denied for some reason.
 You just spent a lot of money fixing up someone else’s house.

 Nor is it advisable to accept promises from the seller to make repairs after closing.
 For one, your lender will not close the loan if the home has VA deficiencies.
 Second, all bets are off once the loan closes.
 The seller won’t have any interest to make the repairs at that point.

 Even though you have a VA appraisal, you should get a home inspection too.
 A VA appraisal is a little more thorough than an appraisal for a conventional loan, however, it does not replace a home inspection.
 A home inspector will check aspects of the home that are outside of the VA appraiser’s purview.
 To avoid costly repairs in the future and to give you confidence in your purchase, get a home inspection.

-All these requirements may seem to be extra burden on veterans trying to obtain VA financing.
+All these requirements may seem to be an extra burden on veterans trying to obtain VA financing.
 However, it’s quite the contrary.
-The VA does not wish veterans to be strapped to a home that is not livable or will be too costly to maintain or repair.
+The VA and VA lender want service members to be stuck with a home that is not livable or will be too costly to maintain or repair.

 Spending too much on home repairs can jeopardize on-time mortgage payments each month.
 Likewise, high-dollar repairs on a home could leave the veteran with no choice but to walk away from the home and be foreclosed on.
 That’s not good for the VA or the veteran.